raspberrypilearning/cd-intermediate-wearables-sushi/en/step_4.md

 ![](images/drawAroundShape.png)

-Ready to start sewing?
+### Let's start sewing!

 + Once you have everything marked out, set aside all the pieces and grab a needle and some conductive thread.
-About 20cm should be enough to begin with if your pixels are quite close together.
-If you have an embroidery hoop, it can make the stitching a lot easier.
+About 20cm should be enough to begin with if your pixels are fairly close together.
+If you have an embroidery hoop, using it can make the stitching a lot easier.

 You will sew the **data** line first.
 This is the thread that carries the instructions (your code!) telling the NeoPixels what to do, such as when to light up.

-+ Take your first pixel and put it in place, with the little arrows pointing towards where the next one will be.
-Attach it to the fabric by sewing through the pin with the arrow that points **away** from the LED in the centre.
-This is the **output** pin.
++ Take your first NeoPixel and put it in place, with the little arrows pointing towards where the next one will be.
+Attach it to the fabric by sewing through the hole with the arrow that points **away** from the LED in the centre.
+This is the **output** hole.

-+ Be sure to make a secure connection by sewing two or three stitches tightly through the pin.
++ Be sure to make a secure connection by sewing two or three stitches tightly through the hole.

-+ Sew a running stitch to the spot where the next pixel will go.
++ Sew a running stitch to the spot where the next NeoPixel will go.

 + Then take the next pixel and place it onto its spot, with the arrows pointing away from the first one and towards the next spot.
-Attach it by sewing through the **input** pin \(remember, this is the pin with the arrow pointing **in towards** the LED in the centre\).
+Attach it by sewing through the **input** hole \(remember, this is the hole with the arrow pointing **in towards** the LED in the centre\).

-+ Secure the thread with a few stitches at the back of the fabric and cut it short.
++ Secure the thread with a few stitches at the back of the fabric and cut what's left over short.

 --- collapse ---
 ---